What kinds of research questions can the Chi-Square statistic address?

 The calculation of the Chi-Square statistic is quite straight-forward and intuitive:

-where fo = the observed frequency (what is actually seen in the cells)
+where fo = the observed frequency (the observed counts in the cells)

 and fe = the expected frequency if NO relationship existed between the variables

-As depicted in the formula, the Chi-Square statistic is based on the difference between what is actually observed in the table and what would be expected if there was truly no relationship between the variables; by evaluating the size of this difference, the researcher can determine whether the variables are dependent in the population.
+As depicted in the formula, the Chi-Square statistic is based on the difference between what is actually observed in the data and what would be expected if there was truly no relationship between the variables.

 How is the Chi-Square statistic run in SPSS and how is the output interpreted?

-Is p-value (labeled Asymp.
-Sig.) < .05?
-If so, conclude that the variables are dependent in the population.
+Is the p-value (labeled Asymp.
+Sig.) less than .05?
+If so, we can conclude that the variables are not independent of each other and that there is a statistical relationship between the categorical variables.

 In this example, there is an association between fundamentalism and views on teaching sex education in public schools.
 While 17.2% of fundamentalists oppose teaching sex education, only 6.5% of liberals are opposed.
-The p-value indicates that these variables are dependent in the population.
+The p-value indicates that these variables are not independent of each other and that there is a statistically significant relationship between the categorical variables.

 What are special concerns with regard to the Chi-Square statistic?

 There are a number of important considerations when using the Chi-Square statistic to evaluate a crosstabulation.
-Because of how the Chi-Square value is calculated, it is extremely sensitive to sample size – when the sample size is sufficiently large (~500), almost any small difference appears significant.
+Because of how the Chi-Square value is calculated, it is extremely sensitive to sample size – when the sample size is too large (~500), almost any small difference will appear statistically significant.
 It is also sensitive to the distribution within the cells, and SPSS gives a warning message if cells have fewer than 5 cases.
-This can be addressed by always using categorical variables with a limited number of categories (by combining categories if necessary to produce a smaller table).
+This can be addressed by always using categorical variables with a limited number of categories (e.g., by combining categories if necessary to produce a smaller table).

 Statistics Solutions can assist with your quantitative analysis by assisting you to develop your methodology and results chapters.
 The services that we offer include: